docker/genai-stack/readme.md

 ---

-##  App 2 Loader
+##  App 2 - Loader

 UI: http://localhost:8502
 DB client: http://localhost:7474

-- import recent SO data for certain tags into a KG
+- import recent Stack Overflow data for certain tags into a KG
 - embed questions and answers and store in vector index
 - UI: choose tags, run import, see progress, some stats of data in the database
 - Load high ranked questions (regardless of tags) to support the ticket generation feature of App 1.